NewsNow: Controversy

 According to an open letter in 2009 placed on its site, NewsNow has been threatened with potential legal action by several publishers, including News International, the publishers of The Times, The Sun and The News of the World.
-An open letter, written by Struan Bartlett, NewsNow's Managing Director and Chairman, claims that the publishers are threatening legal action over NewsNow's refusal to accept new controls over links to websites owned by these publishers.
+An open letter, written by Struan Bartlett, NewsNow's Managing Director and Chairman, claimed that the publishers were threatening legal action over NewsNow's refusal to accept new controls over links to websites owned by these publishers.
 He responded to the comments from the News International with the following statement: "We deliver you traffic and drive you revenues you otherwise wouldn't have received.
 The idea that we are undermining your businesses is incorrect.
 It is fanciful to imagine that, if it weren't for link aggregators, you would have more traffic or revenues.
 We provide a service that you do not: a means for readers to find your content more readily, via continuously updating links to a diversity of websites."

 There has also been interest from the UK's Newspaper Licensing Agency regarding the use of news headlines search results, which they consider to be copyrighted content.